Chicago/opengrid/docs/layout/launch-screen.md

 ### Map Key/Legend

 Map key provides essential information of understanding a map.
-WindyGrid uses colors to signify what type of search has been executed; the key explains what the color represents.
+OpenGrid uses colors to signify what type of search has been executed; the key explains what the color represents.
 The legend is located at the bottom right of the map.
-If, multiple types with same dataset is being displayed for a search; it will display the two datatypes based off color representation from the setup on the grid.
+If, multiple parameter types with same dataset is being displayed for a search; it will display the two datatypes based off color representation from the setup on the grid.

 ![Map Key provides a legend to show the color-coding for data](../media/mpkey.jpg)
 <p align="center"><b>Map Grid and Key/Legend</b></p>